 Schedule An Appointment With ActiveCare Physical Therapy ® Today

 We are highly trained and experienced with therapy of the hand and wrist, including carpal tunnel syndrome.
+Schedule an appointment and correct your hand or wrist issues now.

 Call today: (212) 777-4374